Daniel-KM/Omeka-S-module-BlockPlus/README.md

 page and can be more complex with multiple blocks.
 May be fun.
 This is an equivalent for the [shortcode as a page] in [Omeka Classic] too.

+### Redirect to URL

+Allow to redirect the page to another page, inside or outside Omeka.
+It is useful for hard coded links in the footer, to keep track of some clicks, to use the page item/browse as a the home page, or some other use cases.

 ### Resource with html

 Simplify the display of a media on the left or the right (see [user guide]).
 It